Country Guides

 In Chile, it is mandatory that companies with profits provide all employees with a statutory bonus annually in addition to the employee’s base salary.
 There are two methods that employers can choose to apply regarding gratification:

-- Divide 30% of the total net income of the company among all the employees, proportionate to their income.
+• Divide 30% of the company’s annual taxable profits (liquid profits) among employees, proportionate to their income.

 Companies may also lower the employee’s base salary stated in the work contract to compensate for the addition of legal gratification (as a way not to increase the total costs for the employer).
 However, if the base salary is already agreed on in the employment contract, it cannot be lowered without the employee’s consent.